Here are some life lessons I’ve learned so far as a bus across America.

 4. On the rare occasion the electrical outlets and/or the WiFi are not working, you will get frustrated and pout and then sigh and get over it.
 I usually ask the bus driver when it isn’t working, but most of the time they really don’t give a sh** to be honest.

 5. Speaking of not giving two hoots, Greyhound lost my bag between Savannah and St Augustine.
 Fortunately I’m only travelling with the small black suitcase below.
 The customer service people you call are completely hopeless too and just don’t care that your luggage a.k.a YOUR LIFE is missing.
 So do it yourself: call the stations you stopped at, as most often it would have gotten off but not back on with you.
 This is what happened to me — my suitcase was in Jacksonville.
-I did get my bag back after two days, thanks to the one friendly and helpful person that works at Greyhound (Tony in Jacksonville, FYI) and I have learned my lesson: check your bag when you arrive so it gets a claim number, which I hadn’t been told to do on the 14 other buses I had taken previously.
+I did get my bag back after two days, thanks to the one friendly and helpful person that works at Greyhound (Tony in Jacksonville, FYI).
+I also learned my lesson: check your bag when you arrive so it gets a claim number, which I hadn’t been told to do on the 14 other buses I had taken previously.
 Learn from my fails, friends.

 6. Except for Charleston (sorry, but seriously, for America’s Best City, your station is in woop woop) all the bus stations I have been to are in close proximity to public transport, which is so helpful when you are a budget traveller and really, really, really hate spending money on taxis.